kiwi0fruit/jats/README.md

 * beta-gamma intuiter, resolute intuiter, resolute sensor,
 * gamma-delta tasker,
 * resolute introvert.

-#### Why quadras grouped this way?

-Let's explain this in the example of the delta quadra.

-Deltas are: ENFP-Ne-dom, INFJ-Fi-dom, ESTJ-Te-dom, ISTP-Si-dom.
-So as commonly believed in MBTI xNFP and xSTJ are not delta.
-As believed in Socionics:

-* ENFP-Ne-dom has auxiliary Fi, and Si as most inferior function (to the point of not controlling it so it has its own motivation and becomes valuable function),
-* INFJ-Fi-dom has auxiliary Ne, and Te as most inferior,
-* ESTJ-Te-dom has auxiliary Si, and Fi as most inferior,
-* ISTP-Si-dom has auxiliary Te, and Ne as most inferior.

-So the functions the type values most are dominant, auxiliary and the most inferior.
-For some reason commonly ENFP-Ne-dom also values Te, INFJ-Fi-dom also values Si, ESTJ-Te-dom also values Ne, ISTP-Si-dom also values Fi (as believed in Socionics).

-So this can be seen that these 4 types has the same 4 most valued functions.

 ## 9. Intermediate and unknown types names